PanicInitiative/panicbutton.io/_posts/mobile/0001-01-01-home-not-configured-alarm.md

      link: "setup-language"
 ---

-You cannot use Panic Button until it is fully configured.
+You cannot use Panic Button until it is fully setup.